w3c/w3c-website-redesign-documentation/_posts/2021-06-11-weeknotes-11-june.md

 Marie and Sean have worked to set up and configure CraftCMS, we've had to move people around a little to accommodate other project work but this week Marie is finishing off CMS configuration so we have access to all content types and components in the CMS.
-This will also enable W3C to start testing the CMS by adding content!
+This will also enable W3C to start testing the CMS by adding content.

 ## Symfony application